nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Client Commands

-These commands relate to helping you record and manage client information using the application.
+These commands relate to helping you record and manage client information using SalesNote.
 When entering a client's information into the application, there are several fields of information you can store, such as the client's gender, or their body measurements for clothing.